-OFFSET Function Description:
+OFFSET Function Overview

 The OFFSET Function Starts with a defined cell reference and returns a cell reference a specificed number of rows and columns offset from the original referece.
 References can be one cell or a range of cells.
 Offset also allows you to resize the reference a given number of rows/columns.

-Syntax and Arguments:
+IFERROR Function Syntax and Inputs:

 reference – The initial cell reference from which you want to offset.